akarsh02/nftMusic/README.md

 ### Publish your audio content to the web3.

-Audiopium allows music artists to create NFTs that includes their audio creations as metadata.
+Audiopium is a no-code smart contracts platform for music artists to create music NFTs.
-Artists can deploy ERC-1155 smart contract using the frontend and add audio tracks to the smart contract.
-Fans are able to buy music NFTs of their favourite artists and listen to them.
+Artists can deploy ERC-1155 smart contract using the frontend and add audio tracks as tokens to the smart contract.
+Fans able to buy music NFTs of their favourite artists and listen to them.

 ![audiopium](https://i.ibb.co/XWG9sqp/audiopium.png)